Study of Excited $\Xi$ Baryons with the PANDA Detector: Event Reconstruction

 as well as the hyperon masses are constraint.
 Unless otherwise indicated, the results listed below are for the \fs final state.\\ Since the $\Xi$ resonances decay promptly into a \lam \kminus pair or into \alam \kplus in the \cc channel, the reconstruction of the full decay tree is done by combining \fs and \fscc, respectively.
 Subsequently, the candidates are fitted with the \DTF implemented in PandaRoot.
 The fit quality is represented by the \chisq value and a fit probability is calculated.

 \Cref{fig:DTFQuality} shows the corresponding distributions.
 The probability distribution (Fig. \ref{fig:DTF_prob}) shows a rising behaviour close to the value of one.
 That indicates that the errors are overestimated for some cases.
 For the final selection only candidates, which have been successfully fitted are taken into account.
 The fit probability (P) is used as selection criterion for the candidate selection.
 Here, a lower threshold of $P>1\cdot 10^{-4}$ is applied corresponding to a selection on the \chisq value with $\chi^{2}<43$.
 The applied selection criterion was optimized according to reach the best figure of merit in terms of reconstruction efficiency and pure signal fraction of the final selected sample.
 The final selected sample contains 277,133 \fscc events and 283,617 \fscc events. \Cref{tab:RecoEffFinal} summarizes the achieved reconstruction efficiency and the signal purity for the final selected signal samples.
-In addition, the ratio between the resonant and
+The achieve reconstruction efficiencies are strongly depending on the track efficiency of the tracking algorithms which is by default $100\,\%$ for the ideal pattern recognition algorithm.
+By assuming different track efficiencies, i.e. $90\,\%$, $85\,\%$, and $80\,\%$ the signal reconstruction efficiency for the \fs sample is reduced to $3\,\%$, $2.9\,\%$, and $2.1\,\%$, respectively.\\ In addition to the reconstruction efficiency, the ratio between the resonant and

 the non-resonant decay modes is determined, see \cref{tab:RatioDecayModes}.